Hisyeo/Hisyeo.github.io/docs/intro.md

 ## What is Hisyëö?

-A language for people around the world to communicate with each other.
+A constructed language for people around the world to communicate with each other.
 Hisyëö is designed using these principles:
 - **Neutrality**, words are sourced from all world languages proportional to the square root of their world population of L1 speakers.
 Many people who would come to learn Hisyëö may have a small anchor of familiarity within the lexicon.